Tonicha

-Tonicha (born Antónia de Jesus Montes Tonicha on 8 March 1946) is a Portuguese pop-folk singer.
+Antónia de Jesus Montes Tonicha (born on 8 March 1946), better known as Tonicha, is a Portuguese pop-folk singer.
 She represented Portugal in the Eurovision Song Contest 1971, with the song "Menina do alto da serra" ("Girl from the country mountain"); she finished ninth in a field of 18, with 83 points.
 She also represented her country in the OTI Festival 1972 in which she had better luck and finished sixth.